JDoYo/saveyourself/<SaveYourself>_SRS.md

   **2.6**** User Documentation**

 _&lt;List the user documentation components (such as user manuals, on-line help, and tutorials) that will be delivered along with the software.
 Identify any known user documentation delivery formats or standards.&gt;_

+  A "Help" menu will be available on the main screen of the mobile game.

   **2.7**** Assumptions and Dependencies**